 We are engaged in the HIV treatment sector of the biopharmaceutical industry, which is intensely competitive and changes rapidly.
-We expect that new developments by other companies and academic institutions in the areas of HIV treatment will continue.
+There are current treatments that are quite effective at controlling the effects of HIV, and we expect that new developments by other companies and academic institutions in the areas of HIV treatment will continue.
 If approved for marketing by the FDA, depending on the approved clinical indication, our drug candidates may be competing with existing and future antiviral treatments for HIV.